stanmaz/BBOalert/README.md

 ## How to use

+<b>Important : ad blockers must be disabled before using BBOalert.
+This can be done by disabling ad blockers globally or by declaring www.bridgebase.com in the whitelist of the ad blocker allowing ads specifically for the BBO site</b>

 The data should be stored in a CSV-formatted text file.
 BBOalert uses the clipboard to read this file and to send eventual updates.

 To use BBOalert you should :